armin/DataSourceDelegate/Readme.md

 ## Intent

-Make table view controllers re-usable and lean when presenting a small amount of data that may have many different types of cell.
+Make table view controllers re-usable and lean when presenting data using many different types of cell.

 ## Motivation